ytakefuji/sshanalysis/README.md

 A botnet (short for "robot network") is a network of computers infected with malware and under the control of a single attacking party.

+There are several general log analysis tools:
+General log analysis tools: Graylog, Nagios, Elastic Stack, LOGalyze, and Fluentd.

-There is no open-source tool for visualizing ssh-attacks except "ssh-tracker" or "commons-ssh tracker".
+There is several open-source tools for analyzing ssh-attacks:
+ "ssh-tracker" or "commons-ssh tracker".

-This repository introduces a visualization tool for investigating IPs that are attacking a ssh server via ssh.
+This repository introduces a visualization tool, sshanalysis for investigating IPs that are attacking a ssh server via ssh.

-sshanalysis is a new tool that visualizes all the IPs and countries that are making ssh attacks against a ssh server.
-Top 10 IPs will be displayed on a circle-graph.
+sshanalysis is a new open-source ssh-tracker tool that visualizes all the IPs and country names that are making ssh attacks against a ssh server.
+Top 10 IPs with country names will be displayed on a simplified circle-graph.

 In Debian and Ubuntu, /var/log/auth.log is a log file of recorded attacks.